TV no Tomo Channel: TV remote control

 A unique feature the channel also included allowed users to control their television set through the Wii Remote.
 Supported features included switching the TV on and off, scrolling through channels, changing the volume level and switching from the Wii signal to a specific channel and back.
 When not on the Wii mode, information would be provided to the user through the Wii Remote's speaker.
-This feature was not fully supported by all television sets, being only compatible with those belonging to Sony, Panasonic, Sanyo, Sharp, Fujitsu, Toshiba, NEC, Pioneer, Hitachi, Funai, JVC, Mitsubishi or Aiwa.
+This feature was not fully supported by all television sets, being only compatible with those belonging to Sony, Panasonic, Sanyo, Sharp, Fujitsu, Toshiba, NEC, Pioneer, Hitachi, Funai, JVC, Mitsubishi and Aiwa.

 This functionality worked by having the console's sensor bar send a signal, which is then reflected off of the wall and detected by the television.
 The feature was originally intended to be available from the Wii's system settings, as seen from leftover data, but it was not implemented in the end, making this channel the only software to ever use it.
 The feature was later incorporated on the Wii U, using the GamePad's infrared.

 Nintendo later released a TV remote for Premium Club Nintendo members in Japan that was designed to look like a Wii Remote, but because it is a simple TV remote, it cannot be used with a Wii console.